John Brown

 More Info

 Revised in 2017, this handbook contains the day-by-day narration of Brown’s insurrection, those who were involved, details of the trial, and what happened to John Brown and his men after the raid.
 Published on the 150th anniversary of the raid, more than a hundred photographs, maps and historic images chronicle the account.
 Includes suggested reading.
 Publisher: Donning Publishing Company.
 Paperback, 111 pages.
-Measures 6" x 9".
+Measures 6" x 9" x 0.25".
 Weighs 7.7 oz.

 Allies for Freedom & Blacks on John Brown